 think critically, lead courageously, and advocate passionately.

-AIM provides a unique opportunity for first- and second-year Bennies who come from underrepresented backgrounds to connect with older student mentors who share their same identities.
-We to inspire the racially marginalized women within the program to become local and global leaders by engaging in academic exploration, value-based leadership, and community building.
+AIM provides a unique opportunity for all first- and second-year Bennies, including those who come from underrepresented backgrounds, to connect with older student mentors who share some of their experiences and perspectives.
+We seek to inspire women in the program to become local and global leaders by engaging in academic exploration, value-based leadership and community building.
 It is a chance for Bennies to participate in monthly group and one-on-one mentoring sessions for professional and personal development.
-This experience allows students from underrepresented backgrounds to join a Sisterhood of like-minded women looking to learn more about their identities on campus as well as topics relating to inclusion, equity, and feminism.
+This experience enables students, to join a sisterhood of like-minded women, seeking to explore their identities on campus and topics related to inclusion, equity, and feminism.

 Our Team